Welcome to the 7th edition of the EDULINK II Spotlight.

 In this edition we are featuring five EDULINK II projects that have concentrated on building capacities in sustainable energy access, use and efficiency in the three main regions of the ACP Group of States.
 Regional co-operation has been a key theme as has innovative design, both in curriculum development and training programs aimed at students, trainers and researchers.

-Twelve individuals are featured ranging from Deputy Vice-chancellors to professors, students and government officials who have been working on EDULINK projects.
-Their backgrounds range from business and finance, communications including satellite, design, engineering, good governance and research into climate change.
+Twelve individuals are featured ranging from Deputy Vice-chancellors to professors, government officials and students.
+Their backgrounds range from business and finance, communications including satellite, design, engineering, good governance and climate change research.
+Each has contributed to the capacity building of their respective HEIs and to the greater understanding and knowledge the issues.
+A series of Master’s programmes has been created and or improved by the featured projects.

 The SASEI project lead by the Namibia University of Science and Technology with the National University of Lesotho and the University of Botswana have developed a Master’s programme in Sustainable Energy Systems and have produced advanced curricular in energy efficiency.
 They have also produced and registered the Journal of Renewable Energy and Energy Efficiency for Southern Africa (JREEESA)